SAP-archive/cloud-weatherapp/README.md

 Same rationale is true when it comes to upskilling - the speed of innovation and technology is constantly accelerating and it's more important than ever to hone your skills to stay up to date (or should we even say _to stay relevant_?)
 Given the usual time constraints developers face to learn about new technologies the only viable way is to make it as simple as possible/convenient to do so.

-For us at the SAP HANA Cloud Platform team this mindset has became sort of a mantra and it has been the guiding principles for all that we do in regards to developer outreach.
+For us at the SAP Cloud Platform team this mindset has became sort of a mantra and it has been the guiding principles for all that we do in regards to developer outreach.
 Just take the [openSAP courses](https://open.sap.com/courses) organized by [Rui Nogueira](http://scn.sap.com/people/rui.nogueira) , the end-to-end scenarios brought to you by [Jens Glander](http://scn.sap.com/people/jens.glander), [Bertram Ganz](http://scn.sap.com/people/bertram.ganz) and [Thomas Bieser](http://scn.sap.com/people/thomas.bieser) or all the sample code hosted right here at [github.com](https://github.com/SAP) as prominent examples.

 In that tradition, we're happy to present you a new end-to-end hands-on tutorial that will take you **from zero to hero in roughly four hours** teaching you how-to combine the most-commonly used platform services to build a full-fledged mobile weather app.